The Venice iteration was made at the European Cultural Center in Palazzo Mora, 2026

 Locked inside with all the doors and windows taped shut during the annual West Coast forest fires, it struck us that the same material we were using to make drawings also produced the thick, relentless blanket of smoke outside.

-Week after week, the sun was obscured by the smoke of millions of trees burning completely out of control in the draught-dried temperate rainforests of British Columbia, Washington, Idaho, Oregon, and California.
-Incalculably massive columns of forest fire smoke poured into the stratosphere, hazy orange light was noted across North America, as far east as New York City, and the smoke was detected as far as Amsterdam.
-The fires generated their own weather systems, fire tornadoes, high winds, pyrocumulonimbus fire-clouds, lightening, changed wind direction and even heated the atmosphere.
 The size and power of the fires cannot be depicted by language, and despite a proliferation of newspaper coverage, those of us who are able, simply moved on to the next crisis: is it economic collapse next?
+War?
 Forest fires are burning on earth almost year around, shifting with the seasons from the northern hemisphere to the southern.
 The last time there was this much wood turning to carbon, it deposited the coal marking the end-Permian extinction event.
 Those of us living near these massive fires were advised to use masking tape to seal up all the vents, ducts, cracks, and gaps in our homes, to minimize the air entering our living spaces.
 Some mention was given to the unstudied hazards of breathing this dark air, especially toxic to those who work or sleep outside, but no solutions were offered.
 We were and are on our own.

 (Excerpt from essay How to Delay Extinction by Bergman Salinas)